-- 1. Support implementation of the 2018 Farm Bill and actively engage in preparations for the next Farm Bill. - 2.
-Support continued crop insurance premium subsidies, expanded conservation programs, and Title 1 shallow loss programs for growers. - 3.
-Work with RMA to address crop insurance issues from local areas: - a.
-Pursue adjustments to the Actual Production History (APH) procedures to provide more favorable treatment for growers who suffer wildlife losses. - b.
-Support more favorable treatment of falling number adjustments. - c.
-Seek elimination of APH penalties for events when no crop insurance claim is filed. - d.
-For hail and windshatter damage, engage a mechanism for realistic yield: allow use of the average yield for the unaffected crop left in the field or, if no crop remains unaffected in the field, allowing that year to be excluded from the APH. - 4.
-Support the availability of electronic documents and signatures for producers' farm program agreements. - 5.
-Work with USDA to address disparities in producer assistance programs payment rates. - 6.
-Support the elimination of limits on Transition Incentive Program payments when a direct family member is involved. - 7.
-Support providing mechanisms to flexibly account for CSP enhancements that utilize new technology developments and/or practices relevant to local conditions. - 8.
-Support development of crop insurance supplemental coverage that covers the administrative withdrawal of water (man-made drought) for irrigation that is not triggered by a disaster declaration due to actual drought. - 9.
-Support legislation that would require federal agencies to complete an EIS which includes consideration of agricultural and other human water uses, before making administrative withdrawals of water.
+- 1. Support implementation of the Farm Bill.
+Support preparations for the next Farm Bill to provide an adequate safety net for Oregon's wheat and barley producers. - 2.
+Support a higher statutory reference price for wheat for PLC. - 3.
+Support continued crop insurance premium subsidies, expanded conservation programs, and Title 1 shallow loss programs for growers. - 4.
+Oppose legislative or rulemaking efforts to restrict eligibility for federal crop insurance participation. - 5.
+Support work with RMA to address crop insurance issues from local areas:

+- a.
+Support elimination of APH penalties for events when no crop insurance claim is filed. - b.
+Support a realistic yield mechanism for hail and windshatter damage: allow use of the average yield for the unaffected crop left in the field or, if no crop remains unaffected in the field, allowing that year to be excluded from the APH. - 9.
+Align and streamline grower information between FSA and RMA databases for federal program funding. - 10.
+Support work with USDA to address disparities in producer assistance programs payment rates. - 11.
+Support the elimination of limits on Transition Incentive Program payments when a direct family member is involved. - 12.
+Support providing mechanisms to flexibly account for CSP enhancements that utilize new technology developments and/or practices relevant to local conditions. - 13.
+Support development of crop insurance supplemental coverage that covers the administrative withdrawal of water (man-made drought) for irrigation that is not triggered by a disaster declaration due to actual drought. - 14.
+Support legislation that would require federal agencies to complete an EIS which includes consideration of agricultural and other human water uses, before making administrative withdrawals of water. - 15.
+Support recognition of protein as a quality factor and treatment within federal disaster programs and crop insurance. - 16.
+Support renewal of WHIP+ with the addition of Quality Loss Adjustment resources.